o3de/o3de.org/content/docs/userguide/programming/memory/allocators.md

 ---
-description: ' Allocate and track memory in &ALYlong;. '
+description: ' Allocate and track memory in Amazon Lumberyard. '
-title: Using Memory Allocators in &ALY;
+title: Using Memory Allocators in Lumberyard
 ---
 # Using Memory Allocators in Lumberyard {#memory-allocators}